ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

   for both RA and DEC.
 Errors in the position will also be given in time (not yet implemented fully).
 * *freq* shows the frequency of the image.
-* The peak and integrated fluxes are shown, with their errors (again, not yet implemented).
+* The peak and integrated fluxes are shown, with their errors.
 * The size and orientation of the fitted Gaussian is shown by the major and minor axes (FWHM) and the position angle of the major axis.
-This is shown for the fitted values (*maj_axis* et al), their errors (*maj_axis_err* et al), and their deconvolved values given the image's restoring beam (*maj_axis_deconv* et al).
+This is shown for the fitted values (*maj_axis* et al), their errors (*maj_axis_err* et al), and their deconvolved values given the image's restoring beam (*maj_axis_deconv* et al) along with errors.
 * The quality of the fit is shown by *chi_squared_fit* and *rms_fit_gauss*.
 * The fitted spectral index and spectral curvature are shown when calculated.
 This is only done when the appropriate flags are set - see `Spectral Terms`_.
+Errors are given for these as well.
 * *rms_image* shows the measurement of the local noise.
-* Several flags are reported: *has_siblings* is true if the component is one of many fitted to the same island; *fit_is_estimate* is true if the fit failed for some reason - the reported values for the component parameters come from the initial estimate.
-There are two further flags that are not yet defined (they are left as placeholders for now).
+* Several flags are reported: *has_siblings* is true if the component is one of many fitted to the same island; *fit_is_estimate* is true if the fit failed for some reason - the reported values for the component parameters come from the initial estimate; and *spectral_index_from_TT* shows that the spectral index & curvature were calculated from Taylor-term images (if *true*) or the continuum cube (if *false*).

 Along with the components catalogue, a matching Karma/CASA/DS9 annotation (region) file will be produced showing the location & size